 The Piera IPS is a photon counting readout-based highly sensitive optoelectronic particulate sensor.
 Utilizing Piera's PCIC as a core processor, the IPS is compact and consumes low power while capable of fast data acquisition and readout, as well as categorizing particulates based on the size.
 The IPS features an adjustable sensitivity control for various applications.
 Using the state-of the-art unique sizing and count algorithm to identify different particulates, the IPS is suitable for true real-time precise airborne particulate matter monitoring and particle size distribution analysis.
-Each Piera IPS is calibrated to a reference instrument via Piera Automated Calibration (PASCAL) System.
+Every IPS is calibrated to the US EPA approved FEM reference instrument GRIMM EDM180, via Piera Automated Calibration (PASCAL) System.
+The list of Designated Reference and Equivalent Methods can be found here, pg.
+68.